Geronimo Stilton: Other media

-TV series
+Television series

+In 1999, a pilot episode for an animated series of the same name, with two seasons each consisting of 26 episodes, was created by Stranemani, Graphilm, MatitAnimatA and Gertie Productions.
+It was directed and storyboarded by Marco A. Zanoni, written by Carlotta Mastrangelo, and animated by Federico Panella and Stefania Gallo.
+In 2000–2001, the series was reported to be in development at Carrère Group, in co-production with Gertie, Les Films de la Perrine, Red Whale and RAI.
+The series was set for broadcast on Rai 2 in 2004.
+Many animators and artists participated in the series' production, including Annetta Zucchi and Bruno Olivieri.
+The voice of Geronimo in this series was provided by Francesco Lovati.
+A theme song for the series was recorded by I Piccoli Cantori di Milano ("The Little Singers of Milano").

-An animated series of the same name debuted in Italy on 15 September 2009.
+Another animated series debuted in Italy on 15 September 2009.
 The show ran for 78 episodes across three seasons (26 episodes for each season) with the series finale airing on 28 February 2017.

 Theatre

-The Kingdom of Fantasy series has been developed into a musical theatre show, which has been performed in Spanish in Barcelona, Spain, in Dutch in Hong Kong and The Netherlands, in Dutch/Flemish in Belgium, and in both English and French in Montreal, Canada.
+The Kingdom of Fantasy series has been developed into a musical theatre show, which has been performed in Spanish in Barcelona, Spain, in Dutch in Hong Kong and the Netherlands, in Dutch and Flemish in Belgium, and in both English and French in Montreal, Canada.

 In 2016, Oregon Children's Theatre produced Geronimo Stilton: Mouse in Space, a world-premiere adaptation of Mouse in Space! by John Maclay, and the first live-action production of Geronimo Stilton media in the United States.
 The production was performed in Canada in 2018.

 Video games

-Sony Computer Entertainment partnered with Virtual Toys to develop two video games based on the series for PlayStation Portable.
+Sony Computer Entertainment partnered with Virtual Toys to develop two video games based on The Kingdom of Fantasy series for PlayStation Portable.
 The first, Geronimo Stilton in the Kingdom of Fantasy, was released in Europe on 3 November 2011.
 The follow-up, Geronimo Stilton: Return to the Kingdom of Fantasy, was released in the continent on 31 October 2012.
 In North America, both titles were released exclusively on the PlayStation Store on 16 July 2013.

+Quiz show

+A quiz show named Topo Quiz con Geronimo Stilton (Mouse Quiz with Geronimo Stilton) was broadcast on Sky Italia and RaiSat in 2005–2008.
+The show, hosted by Geronimo (portrayed by Gianni Coluzzi) and a presenter named Gaia, covered environmental topics, nutrition, road safety, and general life studies.
+Each episode would involve a team of two competing with each other.
+The show was directed by D. Di Santo.
+A talk show, Giga blu, was also broadcast on RaiSat around this time.